Moving Furniture from UAE to Turkey (2026): Holiday Home Customs, Taxes & Real Costs

 Q: What is the biggest mistake people make when shipping to Turkey?
 A: Shipping uncertified wooden crates.
 If your crate does not have the ISPM-15 stamp, the shipment can be blocked at the port.
 Always verify this with your mover.

 Q: Which ports handle furniture shipments in Turkey?
-A: For Istanbul and Marmara region, we use Ambarli Port.
+A: For Istanbul and the Marmara region, we use Ambarli Port.
 For Antalya, Alanya, and the south, we use Mersin Port.
 For Bodrum and Izmir, we use Izmir (Alsancak) Port.

 Q: Should I ship my appliances (White Goods)?
 A: Generally, no. White goods attract extra "Special Consumption Tax" (ÖTV) and warranty service may not cover UAE models in Turkey.
 It is usually cheaper and safer to buy brands like Bosch, Siemens, or Arçelik locally in Turkey.